geekpro404/holy-alquran/CONTRIBUTING.md

     1. Your submissions are to be under the same [GPL-3.0](https://github.com/mrhrifat/holy-alquran/blob/master/LICENSE.md) License that covers the project.
     2. Your submissions are to be in the same format as the project.

-## Report Bugs or Request
-I use GitHub issues to track public bugs.
-Report a bug by opening an issue.